algocry/Antidotes/README.md

 * It contains a special module for 'Saycheese' or other similar 'camera spoofing' scripts.
 Inherited from <https://github.com/StrinTH/saycheese-antidote>.

+* This tool can be run in background and keeps checking for malicious url from clipboard and will scan it automatically.

 * This tool is almost depended on requests package. and some less used others for basic operatons.

 * Some new features will be added soon, to play with skids.

+### _Miscellaneous Feature:_
+##### In case, if you want to run it for always, you can run assistance.pyw by clicking on it, which will keep tracking clipboard urls and scan it.

 ## Modules description: